 The design process is highly collaborative and dynamic with early involvement by all City stakeholders and team members so that the project intentions are understood across all disciplines.
 Together, we aim to deliver a visionary and feasible master plan that seizes the extraordinary opportunity of this site to create a vibrant American park like none other.
 We also look to take advantage of Wharf Park’s strategic location at the intersection of the Cumberland River Greenway/Blueway system and future Greenway/Blueway trailhead connections to promote and enhance greater connectivity and access for Nashville citizens.
 At the same time, we aim to leverage the site’s location to deliver recreational amenities that are lacking to some of the adjacent, underserved neighborhoods.

-implementation.
-This includes Moffatt & Nichol (marine engineers), Barge & Cauthen (civil engineers), BDY Environmental, Hastings Architecture, McKneely Brockman Public Relations, Zaragunda (programming), Connico (cost estimating), and Wilmot (sustainability).
-The master plan is ongoing now with a goal to wrap up by early 2022.
+Our team for the master plan and the future phases of implementation includes Moffatt & Nichol (marine engineers), Barge & Cauthen (civil engineers), BDY Environmental, Hastings Architecture, McKneely Brockman Public Relations, Zaragunda (programming), Connico (cost estimating), and Wilmot (sustainability).
+The master plan is ongoing now with a goal to wrap up by mid-2022.Project Images